Pikes Hotel: History

-Tony Pike arrived in Ibiza in 1978.
+Tony Pike (22 February 1934 - 24 February 2019) arrived in Ibiza in 1978.
 Yachtsman and former hat maker Pike led a very colourful life, which had already seen him shipwrecked in the Caribbean, injured in a bobsleigh accident, serving in the military, indulge in heavy drinking, and married and divorced three times.
 Pike had rented a finca for three months during which time he met his next partner Lyn.
 Together they bought a derelict finca called Ca’n Pep Toniet in the countryside east of Sant Antoni and they decided to renovate it into a hotel.
 Tony, along with Lyn and his two sons, did most of the work themselves.
 Bo Palk, the managing director of MGM Studios, checked into the hotel just as Pike was finishing the last bathroom of the hotel.
-An acquaintance of Palk’s, Simon Napier-Bell, visited him at the hotel whilst scouting for a video shoot location.
+An acquaintance of Palk's, Simon Napier-Bell, visited him at the hotel whilst scouting for a video shoot location.

 As a result, Wham!'s "Club Tropicana" was shot at the hotel in 1983.
 The video was directed by Duncan Gibbins with scenes shot of George Michael, the lead singer of the band and his fellow band member Andrew Ridgeley and their backing singers Dee C. Lee and Shirlie Holliman.
-The scenario saw George Michael "floating about on a lilo in his Speedoes and shades", relaxing with the boys by Pike’s pool sipping cocktails.
+The scenario saw George Michael "floating about on a lilo in his Speedoes and shades", relaxing with the boys by Pike's pool sipping cocktails.
 The scene of the trumpet-playing took place in the pool itself.
-Tony Pike got on well with the band and he was persuaded to take a small part in the video as the barman in one of the scenes.
-The success of the video and Wham!'s status at the time firmly placed Pike’s Hotel in the circles of the music industry and within a short time the hotel was attracting other stars and people connected to the industry.
+Tony Pike got on well with the band, and was persuaded to take a small part in the video as the barman in one of the scenes.
+The success of the video and Wham!'s status at the time firmly placed Pike's Hotel in the circles of the music industry.
+Within a short time the hotel was attracting other stars as well as people connected to the music business.